pupsicola/Module-19-Challenge/README.md

 # Module-19-Challenge
- Iteration of The Elephant Room homepage using HTML, CSS, and JS
+ Iteration of The Elephant Room homepage from user insights using HTML, CSS, and JS